Captain Tsubasa: World Youth

-Tsubasa moves from São Paulo to FC Barcelona (FC Catalunya in the anime), in the Spanish Liga, after the end of the FIFA World Youth Championship final, taking his childhood friend and now wife, Sanae.
-He asked her out before moving to Brazil and the couple maintained a long-distance relationship before he proposed to her after the World Youth Championship.
+Tsubasa moves from São Paulo to FC Barcelona (FC Catalunya in the anime), in the Spanish La Liga, after the end of the FIFA World Youth Championship Finals, taking his girlfriend and now wife, Sanae.
+He asked her out before moving to Brazil and the couple maintained a long-distance relationship before he proposed to her after the FIFA World Youth Championship.